 Instructions

-- Heat your oven to 400 degrees F. Lightly grease a rimmed casserole dish with olive oil.
+- Heat the oven to 400°F. Lightly grease a rimmed casserole dish with olive oil.
 A 9 X 13-inch baking dish works well, as shown in the video.
-In the photos, I made half the recipe so used a smaller baking dish.
+In the photos, I made half the recipe, so I used a smaller baking dish.

-- Mix the salt, pepper and spices in a small bowl.
+- Mix the salt, pepper, garlic powder, onion powder, smoked paprika, chili powder, ground cumin, and cayenne pepper in a small bowl.
 Set aside.

 - Heat the olive oil in a large skillet over medium-high heat.
 Add the ground beef.
-Cook, stirring and breaking up the meat, until no longer raw, about 5 minutes.
+Cook, stirring and breaking up the meat until it's no longer raw, for about 5 minutes.
 Drain well.
-It's important to drain really well or the meat juices will make the pork rinds soggy.
+It's important to drain well, or the meat juices will make the pork rinds soggy.

 - Return the drained beef to the skillet.
 Lower the heat to medium and stir in the spice mixture.
 Cook, stirring, for about 2 more minutes.
 Remove from heat.

-- Bake until the meat is cooked through and the cheese is melted, about 5 minutes.
-Serve immediately, with your choice of toppings such as hot sauce, sour cream, guacamole, and/or salsa.
+- Bake until the meat is cooked through and the cheese is melted, for about 5 minutes.
+Serve immediately with your choice of toppings such as hot sauce, sour cream, guacamole, or salsa.

 Notes